Non-Government Organizations (NGO)

 Many NGOs struggle to coordinate information across a country or the globe.
-A Customer Resource Management (CRM) platform provides a cloud-based resources to enter information for all users to access with the right permissions.
-CRMs are used by all mid to large organizations.
+A Contact Manager (CM) provides a cloud-based resources to enter information for all users to access with the right permissions.
+Eventually a Customer Resource Management (CRM) platform will be offered.
 Common CRMs are SalesForce and Microsoft Dynamics.
-Not only can notes on calls and emails be maintained but future activity can be scheduled to ensure things are not forgotten or missed.
+Not only can notes on calls and emails be maintained, but future activity can be scheduled to ensure things are not forgotten or missed.
 CRMs cost anywhere from $25 to $95 per user.
-With PubSafe, it is free up to two gigabytes of data to help your organization be more efficient and grow.
+With PubSafe CM is free and the CRM will be very competitively priced in order to help your organization grow.

 The PubSafe app has a feature to track volunteer hours (VTH).
 Knowing the number of hours your organization enables organizations to receive funding, promote the organization for fund raising and increase public awareness.
 Volunteers hours utilize the GPS in the users phone and allows pictures for verification.
 Future reporting will consolidate volunteer hours based on the event selected in the mobile app.

 Communicating with individuals or groups of people efficiently has many practical and safety applications.
 Messaging organization members as a group instead of trying to call or SMS each improves overall efficiency.
 The PubSafe portal combines map selection with messaging to facilitate a very specific selection process.
 Messaging can be done to one user, one house, one neighborhood or city within just a couple of seconds.